-Working with the Bahama’s Minister of Health, Perry Gomez, MD, Matt drafted the framework for what developed into the Bahamas Stem Cell Research and Therapy Act, while concurrently building and staffing Okyanos.
-Due to the uncompromising standards set by Matt, Okyanos came to be known as the first cell therapy center of excellence in the world.
+Working with the Bahama’s Minister of Health, Perry Gomez, MD, Matt drafted the framework for what developed into the Bahamas Stem Cell Research and Therapy Act while concurrently building and staffing Okyanos.
+Due to Matt’s uncompromising standards, Okyanos came to be known as the first purpose-built cell therapy center of excellence in the world.

-During Matt’s tenure at Okyanos, more than 300 patients were treated with IV therapy, often in combination with direct injections of micro-fat to address localized conditions involving bones, muscles, nerves, wounds, and scars.
-There were no reported cell-related adverse events, and >85% of patients reported improvement in symptoms, function, and quality of life.
+During Matt’s tenure, Okyanos treated more than 300 patients with IV therapy of ADRCs, often combined with direct injections of micro-fat to address localized conditions involving bones, muscles, nerves, wounds, and scars.
+There were no reported cell-related adverse events, and >85% of patients reported improved symptoms, function, and quality of life.
 Matt left Okyanos in May 2017, taking with him his purpose to help people suffering from chronic degenerative diseases live better lives.

 On May 30, 2018, an enlightened and extraordinary humanitarian bill, the Federal Trickett Wendler, Frank Mongiello, Jordan McLinn, and Matthew Bellina Right to Try Act of 2017 (Right to Try Act), was signed into law by President Trump.

-Fortuitously, the requirements of the Right to Try Act dovetailed with the technologies, protocols, and patient criteria that Matt believed would best address the unmet need of patients suffering from life threatening and debilitating chronic degenerative diseases.
+Fortuitously, the Right to Try Act’s requirements dovetailed with the technologies, protocols, and patient criteria that Matt believed would best address the unmet need of patients suffering from life-threatening and debilitating chronic degenerative diseases.
 And so, Matt established AMBROSE Cell Therapy in August 2018.

 Today, as the CEO of AMBROSE, Matt is pursuing his overarching purpose to help people with complex chronic diseases live better lives.
-AMBROSE is providing the “right to try” cell therapy in Tampa in accordance with the Right to Try Act.
+AMBROSE provides the “right to try” cell therapy in Tampa under the Right to Try Act.
 And, in complete alignment with our Mission: To help people with chronic degenerative diseases improve symptoms, function, and quality of life using adult stem cell therapy.